zachmmiller/Master_Equation/README.md

     Activation energy.
 Given in wavenumber (cm-1).

  - initially_boltzmann.
     Boolean.
 Dictates whether the initial population is a Boltzmann distribution (set to true) or user defined (set to false).
 If set to false, a Lua function named initial_population(index) must be defined.
 See below for more detail.

+ - initial_temperature.
+    Temperature of the inital Boltzmann distribution.
+Given in Kelvin.
+Not used if initially_boltzmann is set to false.

+ - initial_integral_abundance.
+    Sets the value that the initial population is normalized to.

  - initial_population(index).
     This function is defined by the user and called from C++.
 The integer parameter is the index of the array in C++, so it starts at 0 and ends at N-1.
 Remember that Lua arrays start at 1, so if you are loading data in from a .csv in Lua and passing it to C++ via this function, you will have to compensate by adding 1 to index.